Major overview

 The sustainability of human life on earth depends on the health and function of our natural environment, which requires a deep understanding of environmental systems and the practical skills to manage them.

-This is an Advanced Science honours course designed for high-performing students to pursue their interest in science through a core of discipline knowledge alongside project-based learning, leadership and entrepreneurship.
+Advanced Science majors are designed for high-performing students to pursue their interest in science through a combination of discipline knowledge, immersive projects and leadership and entrepreneurship learning.

 Environmental Science graduates can expect diverse career opportunities.
 Globally, they are increasingly required to help with the sustainable management of resources; preservation of critical biodiversity, habitats and ecosystems; and mitigation of damage from climate change, pollution, urbanisation and industry activities.
 In Western Australia, the growth in environmental careers will continue to be driven by the needs of the resources, energy and agricultural industries.